lacojim/FreeFactoryQT/README.md

 - ✅ Factory Types.
 These could include internal, audioonly, video+audio, streaming+record, etc.
 - 🪟 Add to Factory Tools an option to create a Factory from a FFMpeg Linux command line.
 - 🪟 Create voice-overs using Piper from a text file.
 This would use a calibration script (text, not code) for each voice model in order to get a proper length estimate.
-- 🪟 Add Internal Factories.
-This would be for creating video countdowns, tone and bars, etc either for streaming or creating a file.
+- 🪟 **In Progress:** Add Internal Factories.
+This would be for creating video countdowns, tone and bars, etc either for streaming or writing as a file.
+- 🪟 **In Progress:** Add a new commandline program called *ffcmd*.
+This will allow running factories using *ffcmd -factory name*.
+This will allow scripting or cron job the running of Factories, which is really the point of this.
 - 🪟 Port FreeFactoryQT to Windows.
 (Is this really necessary now with WSL?)

 ---